themostclueless/qeaml.github.io/pages/skol.md

 wanted to create a language completely free of keywords.
 The goal was to be able to name your variable, function or structure anything you'd like.

-While Skol does mostly achieve this goal, a problem arises with functions.
+While Skol *does* mostly achieve this goal, a problem arises with functions.
 Expressions do not exist in Skol, being replaced by calls to built-in functions.
 Due to this the general recommendation is to use PascalCase for user-defined functions and snake_case for built-in functions.
 A problem may also arise when defining structures, as the primitve types' names are not case-sensitive.
-This would cause confusion between a structure `B` and the boolean type.
+This would cause confusion between a structure `B` and the boolean type (which has multiple names: `b`, `bool` and `boolean`)

 ## Backstory

+### Major influences

+If you don't want to know the *entire* story of how Skol came to be and just want to know what was the biggest influence on its syntax the below paragraph is all you need to read.

+The biggest influences are from 3 languages I've designed long before Skol.
+When it comes to regular programming languages, influences include (but are not limited to) Go, C, and Rust.
+[Code golf][codegolf] was also an influence toward a more concise syntax.

 ### String interpolation